nickraymond/Spoon_test_02/README.md

 </pre>

 ### Output
 A new file will be created when you run the program.
-The name is NNNN_SYS_New.csv.
+The name is NNNN_SYS_new.csv.

 <p>
 This new file will have the ard_millis data from the SYS.csv file, along with the new GPS Epoch time using linear interpolation to compensate for any drift.
 This file can be used to compare with the known master files.